Level-Up in Cybersecurity! Take One or Two Courses, or a Four Course Certificate.

 - 57% have increased training investments in order to help decrease this cybersecurity skills gap

 This course focuses upon the fundamentals, standards and trends in data communications.
 Data transmission devices, circuits and types of media are emphasized.
 Networking concepts, topology and network management are discussed.
-Not open to students who took IST 411.
+Credits: 3

 This course covers advanced techniques for decision making in the cybersecurity world.
 This course is designed to provide advanced content to support the student’s ability to understand and successfully pass the CompTIA Security+ Exam.
 Additionally, students learn leadership in terms of cybersecurity and IT personnel and resources.
-This course offers insights in Hiring of cybersecurity and IT personnel and how to determine worth of experience, certifications, etc.
+This course offers insights in the hiring of cybersecurity and IT personnel and how to determine worth of experience, certifications, etc. This is a graduate level course with outcomes that will be assessed at a higher-level of learning.
+The additional work of finding a real world problem prior to the development of the solution or synthesis of this problem is the added requirement for MBA/graduate level students.
+Credits: 3

 Required course topics align with and prepare students to sit for the CompTIA Security+ Exam.
 However, CompTIA not only recommends competence in these knowledge areas but also two (2) years of experience in IT administration with a security focus.